syncfusion-content/blazor-docs/blazor/datagrid/connecting-to-database/microsoft-sql-server.md

 documentation: ug
 ---

-# Microsoft SQL Server Data Binding in Blazor DataGrid Component
+# Connecting Microsoft SQL Server data in to Blazor DataGrid Component

 This section describes how to connect and retrieve data from a Microsoft SQL Server database using [System.Data.SqlClient](https://www.nuget.org/packages/System.Data.SqlClient/4.8.6?_src=template) and bind it to the Blazor DataGrid component.